 According to Harvard Medical School, free radicals are harmful compounds that naturally occur in the body from processes such as exercise.
 A healthy balance of antioxidants and free radicals in the body can help improve overall health.

 Halibut is a nutritious fish that many enjoy.
-So let’s discuss the nutritional information and health benefits of halibut!
+So let’s discuss the nutritional information of halibut in detail.

 Nutritional table (per 100g)